Lanthian/comp30024-2024-part-a/ideas.md

     * Furthest red from furthest red (most reach of the board)
     * +Clearable "mostly blue" lines?
     * -Clearable "mostly red" lines...

+### 2024.03.30
+SOLVED!
+Issue was, heuristic was returning true value +11 for the now cleared row whenever it reached a goal state.
+  In turn, every possible solution was being queued to the end of the priority queue - we were checking every single node of the graph and stopping shy every time we found a solution to go check others.
+Bit silly, but glad it's solved now.
+Solutions CAN now be output - not yet optimal.
+We should check between equal priority states if any are the goal before beginning to expand them all.
+Plus, a better heuristic can definitely be developed and we can possibly cut down on which tetrominoes are generated for each tile of a board, rather than brute-force generating all of them and queueing them differently.